 - o A community of users.

 - o A public stakeholder.

 - o A private company.

-- o Supporters of a crowdshared approach.
+- Supporters of a crowdshared approach.
+0

-- o A community that already owns some infrastructure shares it with an operator, which uses it for backhauling purposes.
+- o A community that already owns an infrastructure and shares it with an operator, who, in turn, may also use it for backhauling purposes.

 - o A research or academic entity.

-- 4.2.
-Goals and motivation